-The reporting standard for business and government
+The digital reporting standard for business and government

 The non-profit community improving U. S. reporting through a free, open standard